bwoods/Architecture/src/reducer/README.md

 }
 ```

 The `reduce` method’s first responsibility is to mutate the feature’s current state given an action.
-Its second responsibility is to return effects that will be executed asynchronously and feed their data back into the system.
-Currently `Feature` does not need to run any effects, and so [`none`](https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture/effect/none) is returned.
+Its second responsibility is to trigger effects that feed their actions back into the system.
+Currently `Feature` does not need to run any effects so `effects` goes unused.

-If the feature does need to do effectful work, then more would need to be done.
-For example, suppose the feature has the ability to start and stop a timer, and with each tick of the timer the `count` will be incremented.
-That could be done like so:
+If the action does need side effects, then more would need to be done.
+For example, if the feature always maintained an even number for its `State`, then each `Increment` and `Decrement` would need an effect to follow:

 ```rust
 # #[derive(Clone, Debug, Default, PartialEq)]